gushogg-blake/rollup-plugin-spincheck/readme.md

 ### Build time

-The plugin does a simple string search for `spincheck=` in every module before processing it in order to avoid parsing overhead in files that don't have any annotated loops.
+The plugin does a simple string search for `spincheck` in every module before processing it in order to avoid parsing overhead in files that don't have any annotated loops.
 For modules with annotated loops, the transform is done using [recast](https://github.com/benjamn/recast).

 ## Transform example

-### Options
+Options:

 ```javascript
 {